 - Access to psychoeducational groups e.g. Mindfulness programme

-Initially all new assessments and addictions services will be provided at Riverside Medical Centre in Vauxhall, a short (2 min) walk from the tube, overground and bus station.
+Initially all new assessments and addictions services will be provided remotely or you may be able to see a clinician at Riverside Medical Centre in Vauxhall, a short (2 min) walk from the tube, overground and bus station.

-Sessions for CBT and supportive counselling are currently offered at Vauxhall, King’s Cross, Victoria, Monument and London Bridge.
+Sessions for CBT and supportive counselling are currently offered online and on occasions in several locations around London.

 Additional organisations providing support are listed below: